PUT-PTM/2019_USBMorse/README.md

 Pins placement: PC14-Buzzer, PH0 and PH1-Clock, PA0-Button, PD12-PD15 - LEDS, PA11-PA12 - VCP USB

 Future development opportunities:
-*Communication in the other direction (from computer to STM32) *Addition of an external button
+-Communication in the other direction (from computer to STM32) -Addition of an external button
-*Addition of an external screen
+-Addition of an external screen

 ## Tools
 (STM32F411E-DISCO), C language, Buzzer with active generator